rpt09-lotus/paths-service/README.md

 ## 1.4.
 Development Setup

+This service uses the following dev stack:

+  - Server: node / NPM
+  - Client: react
+  - DB: PostgreSQL (installed via brew)
+  - Testing: jest

-PostgreSQL is required.
-It can be installed with brew:
+If you don't have PostgreSQL,It can be installed with brew.

 ``` sh
 # install and start service